cyrildever/treee/README.md

 }
 ```

-For better performance, you should put your search requests in different goroutines.
+For better performance, you should put your search requests in different goroutines (see `GetLeaf()` implementation in [api/handlers/leaf.go](api/handlers/leaf.go) file for example).

 For debugging or storage purposes, you might want to use the `PrintAll()` method on the `Treee` index to print all recorded leaves to a writer (passing it `true` as argument for beautifying the printed JSON, or `false` for the raw string).
 ```golang